flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd-aft/maintenance.md

 ### ENG FADEC GND PWR

 - OFF: The electrical network of the aircraft or the FADEC alternator automatically supplies the FADEC.
-- ON: On ground, when pressed the electrical network of the aircraft supplies the FADEC when:
+- ON: On the ground, when pressed, the electrical network of the aircraft supplies the FADEC when:
     - The ENG FIRE pb-sw is not pressed,
     - The FADEC alternator does not supply the FADEC.